fluidtrends/chunky-bananas/assets/text/intro.md

-# Welcome to my site
+# Hey there

-## This was built with **Carmel**, the fastest, easiest and most fun way to climb the Digital Mountain.
-Ready to keep climbing?
-Let's go.
-And remember, always be climbing.
+## Welcome to my brand new website.
+I built it with Chunky, a ridiculously awesome development platform with a ton of personality.